Osvaldo Pugliese: Orquesta Osvaldo Pugliese

 In 1918 he left primary school to work as a print graphic artist.
 His father finally convinced him to take classes with the teacher Antonio D'Agostino, at the Conservatorio Odeon.

 He wrote his first tango, Recuerdo, in 1924, when he was 19.
 Two years later, when it was finally recorded, it became a classic.
 'La yumba' (1946) is another famous and most popular Pugliese's tangos compositions.

-In 1939 he formed his orchestra as a cooperative and made his debut at Café El Nacional (980 Corrientes Avenue – "Cathedral of Tango") on the 11th of August, 1939.
+In 1939 he formed his orchestra as a cooperative and made his debut at Café El Nacional (980 Corrientes Avenue – "Cathedral of Tango") on 11 August 1939.

 The orchestra toured the former Soviet Union in 1959 (eighty cities in three months – sometimes playing two or three shows a day) and also China (twenty-eight cities in another month), Chile (1990), Mexico, Columbia (1980), Peru, Cuba (1984, 1988, 1992), Japan (1965, 135 shows in five months; 1979, 1989), the U.S. (stopping in Chicago in 1979), the Middle East, France (1984), Portugal, Spain (1985; 1988 playing in Madrid, at Teatro Albéniz with the singer Joan Manuel Serrat, and Barcelona), Belgium, The Netherlands (with Astor Piazzolla in Amsterdam, 29 June 1989), Finland and almost all South and Central American countries: Uruguay (1987, Solís Theatre in Montevideo).
 For his work the maestro received high cultural distinctions, including from the Argentine, French and Cuban governments.

 Teatro Colón concert (1985)

-At age 80, he was allowed on the 26th of December 1985 to give a concert at the Teatro Colón, in Buenos Aires.
+At age 80, he was allowed on 26 December 1985 to give a concert at the Teatro Colón, in Buenos Aires.
 He received 5 standing ovations.
 With characteristic humility he said: “The truth is... it’s a night of the people, of the masses, lovers of our genre, our beloved genre, tango.”
 The ceremony was led by Luis Brandoni and Héctor Larrea.
 The orchestra's members that night were: Roberto Álvarez, Alejandro Previgniano, Fabio Lapinta (bandoneons), Osvaldo Montermi, Fernando Rodríguez, Diego Lerendegui, Gabriel Rivas (violins), Merei Brain (Viola), Amílcar Tolosa (double bass) and Osvaldo Pugliese (piano).

 List of songs that were played: